Constance Kalbach Walker

 Writings and Life of Adolphe Monod

 Adolphe Monod (1802-1856) was a renowned evangelical preacher in France and Switzerland who was sometimes referred to as “the voice of the Awakening.”
-I have translated and edited six volumes of his work.
-These were published in 2002 (P&R Publishing), 2009, 2010, 2011, and 2012 (Solid Ground Christian Books), and 2015 (Evangelical Press).
+I have translated and edited seven volumes of his work.
+These were published in 2002 (P&R Publishing), 2009, 2010, 2011, and 2012 (Solid Ground Christian Books), 2015 (Evangelical Press), and 2016 (in press with Solid Ground Christian Books).
 I was also the principal editor of a new French edition of Monod’s most famous work, Les Adieux (Cléon d'Andran: Éditions Excelsis / Aix-en-Provence: Éditions Kérygma) appearing in 2006, the book's sesquicentennial.
 A short, popular, book-length biography of Monod was published in 2013 by Evangelical Press as part of their series Bitesize Biographies.

 Recording the Peace and Beauty of God’s Creation